Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Empirical Illustration

-} With regard to the potential misspecification introduced by treating $Z_{t}$ as exogenous, the differences between partial and joint ML parameter estimates are substantial in the model with tax revenues (especially in the case of the autoregressive coefficients and the parameters associated with the transition probabilities) but much less so in the model with the interest rate spread.
-This is not entirely unexpected in view of the fact that the conditional correlation $\rho $ has a relatively high estimated value of 0.610 in the latter model but a much lower value of 0.193 in the former.
-Such findings are in line with both the asymptotic results and the simulation evidence presented in earlier sections of the paper.
-The relatively large value of $ \rho $ in Table \ref{tab:app-2} implies that inference based on the partial ML estimator is potentially misleading because of the likely bias of the parameter estimator and the inconsistency of the empirical Hessian covariance estimator.\ Inference based on the the partial ML estimates reported in Table \ref{tab:app-1} should also be viewed with caution since the covariance estimator used is inconsistent unless $\rho =0$. { \
+Regarding the implications of treating $Z_{t}$ as exogenous, the differences between partial and joint ML estimates are substantial in the model with tax revenues (especially for autoregressive coefficients and the parameters associated with the transition probabilities) but much less so in the model with the interest rate spread.
+This is not entirely unexpected in view of the fact that the estimated value of the conditional correlation $\rho$ is relatively large (0.6034) in the former model but much smaller ($-$0.0849), and insignificantly different from zero, in the latter.
+Such findings are in line with the analytical and simulation results presented in previous sections.
+The relatively large estimate of $\rho$ in Table~\ref{tab:app-2} also suggests that inference based on the partial ML estimator is potentially misleading because of the likely bias of the estimator.